 On 22 February 2017, the Facebook group “Conservative Veterans for America” shared an image macro making the claim that thousands of Marines had applied for White House detail since Donald Trump became president, even though none had applied during President Obama’s eight years in office:

-The image was not accompanied by any source or additional information, and its details sound made-up.
-If the image were to be believed, some 8% of the entire U.S. Marine Corps volunteered for White House detail in a single week, while not a single Marine volunteered during the previous eight years.
+The image was not accompanied by any source or additional information, and its details sound made up.
+If the image were to be believed, some 8 percent of the entire U.S. Marine Corps volunteered for White House detail in a single week, while not a single Marine volunteered during the previous eight years.
 Additionally, Marines have told us that those who serve on the White House detail are hand-picked, and the Corps doesn’t need to engage in a “casting call” to fill the few available spots.

 We reached out to U.S. Marine Spokesman Major Clark Carpenter, who told us that the numbers “didn’t sound right” but averred that he didn’t have accurate information immediately available.